getsentry/eng-pipes/README.md

 - Set up [Ngrok](https://ngrok.io/) to redirect calls to your localhost
   - `ngrok http 3000` --> Grab the URL ngrok gives you (e.g. `https://6a88fe29c5cc.ngrok.io`)
 - Create a new Slack workspace from the Slack app (e.g. `Sentry (testing)`)
-- Create a [new Slack App](https://api.slack.com/apps?new_app=1) that matches the settings of the production app
+- Create a [new Slack App][slack_app] that matches the settings of the production app
   - The prompt will ask you to associate to a workspace (use the new workspace)
 - Follow the steps of "Development & tests" to get the server running
   - It will fail since you don't yet have all the env variables defined